dokryconn/Dokters-Prescription/README.md

  - **Launch Script** while running **Dokter's Prescription** - **`[CTRL+ALT+SHIFT+P]`**
  - **Exit Script** this script by pressing **`[CTRL+ALT+SHIFT+HOME]`**

 An .AHK version of this script is included within `Dok's Rx Cabinet\Over The Counter\Power & Sleep` for optional customizing.
-Although the .EXE version of **Power & Sleep Hotkeys** includes the hotkeys shown above, you can edit this script to adjust the hotkeys for your preference.
+Although the .EXE version of **Power & Sleep Hotkeys** includes the hotkeys shown above, you can edit this script to adjust the hotkeys for your personal preference.
 (See the "**Customizing Scripts**" section below.)